kiwzdev/Athit-Thammawongphon/README.md

 Software Developer
 ------------------

-I am studying the second years at KMUTNB Mathematics with Computer Science Age : 19
+I am studying the second years at KMUTNB Mathematics with Computer Science I was born in 2005

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [Joalotof@gmail.com](mailto:Joalotof@gmail.com)